Diocese of Port Elizabeth (Catholic)

-The Roman Catholic Diocese of Port Elizabeth (Portus Elizabethen(sis)) is a diocese located in the city of Port Elizabeth in the ecclesiastical province of Cape Town in South Africa.
+The Diocese of Port Elizabeth (Portus Elizabethen(sis)) is a Latin Catholic diocese located in the city of Port Elizabeth in the ecclesiastical province of Cape Town in South Africa.

 History

 On July 30, 1847, an ecclesiastical territory was established as the Apostolic Vicariate of Cape of Good Hope, Eastern District from the Apostolic Vicariate of Cape of Good Hope and adjacent territories.
 Later the Eastern Vicariate was itself subdivided three times.

 On 27 December 1847, Aidan Devereux was consecrated, in Cape Town, Bishop of Paneas and first Vicar Apostolic of the Eastern Vicariate, by Griffith, under whom he had worked for nine years.
 Through the Dhanis family of Belgium the new vicar Apostolic received the first considerable funds to start work.
 But his life was spent in the turmoil of wars, and was a struggle with poverty and the dearth of priests.
 His successor, Patrick Moran, had been curate of Irishtown, Dublin, and arrived in the colony in November, 1856.
 He was a man of energy, and a strenuous opponent of the grant of responsible government.
 The Sacred Congregation of Propaganda appointed him first Bishop of Dunedin, New Zealand, in 1870.
 Next year, the James David Richards was consecrated bishop at Grahamstown, as titular bishop of Retimo, by the Vicar Apostolic of Natal, Allard.
 Richards had already spent twenty-two years in the country and, whether as a writer, or lecturer, or pastor, had left his mark in the land.
 He founded the Cape Colonist, a paper which had campaigning views on purity in public life and on the native problems.
 In 1880 he brought to South Africa the first contingent of Trappists, as teachers.
 About two years before Ricards's death a coadjutor was appointed in the person of Peter Strobino, who, however, became an invalid soon after the death of Ricards.
 Strobino was succeeded in 1896 by his coadjutor, Hugh MacSherry, formerly administrator of the diocese of Dundalk in Ireland, who had been consecrated a few months before.